-This is my tried and tested diaper rash ointment.
-This could be used with every diaper change, you don’t have to wait for rashes to show up.
+A+D is my tried and tested diaper rash ointment.
+Most of the time, you can use it with every diaper change, so you don’t have to wait for rashes to show up.

 Dealing with diaper blowouts is the biggest challenge of parenthood.
 Tip and trick on how you can minimize diaper blowouts.